Frequently Asked Questions

 Yes.
 There are several requirements that must be met.
 The local model volunteer programs must:

-Recruit and train volunteers who are age 18 and older and pass a required criminal background check.
+- Recruit and train volunteers age 18 and older who pass a required criminal background check.

-Do not provide medical, administrative or financial services.
+- Not provide medical, administrative, or financial services.

-Report regularly to us on outputs and outcomes through the use of reporting instruments that we will provide.
+- Report regularly on outputs and outcomes using reporting instruments that we will provide.

-Survey the recipients of the volunteer services using surveys we will provide.
+- Survey the recipients of the volunteer services and the volunteer service providers using surveys we will provide.

 When will the grants be awarded?

 We plan to make awards to successful grantees in September 2021.

 What will be the size of the Grants?
 How much can we apply for?

 The Administrators will award grants ranging in size from $30,000 to $150,000 to applicants who have not previously been awarded funding.
 Applicants who have previously been granted funding from Community Care Corps, may apply for second-year funding up to $100,000 or 100% of the previously awarded amount, whichever is less.